Last Updated on 25/09/2023

 Finally, if you have a motley crew of cables you need every day, you can label each cable with its purpose.
 This helps you identify which is which when you have to unplug and re-situate.

-Don’t Use Different Storage Solutions to Organise a Desk Without Drawers
+Don’t Use Different Storage Solutions

 Stick with one type of storage for a uniform look.
 If you do use small storage containers at your workspace, keep to one range or style.
 Avoid mixing and matching at your desk so things look sleek and easy on the eye.